Sayulita is a small, laidback town located in Riviera Nayarit on the west coast of Mexico.

-Their ingredients are always fresh, delicious and every meal is prepared with love.
+Their ingredients are always fresh, and delicious and every meal is prepared with love.
 Most things on their menu are raw and vegetarian or vegan.

 Organi-K is a sustainable business and completely plastic-free.
 They highly encourage their customers to bring their own take-away thermos and tumblers.

 Their sustainable products are very innovative like their straws are made from avocado scraps, how cool is that?!
 The owners are super lovely and the staff speaks very decent English, making ordering easier if your Spanish is a little rusty.

 Open daily from 8:00 am – 6:00 pm

 Sayulita Mexico is awesome, but if you have some time I highly encourage you to go and explore the beautiful area around it.

 Round up your friends and family and book a snorkeling tour to Marietas Islands National Park.
 This small group of islands is located only 30 minutes by boat from the mainland and features stunning landscapes of Riviera Nayarit.